almeidakarla/almeidakarla/README.md

 Web developer and UI designer.
-Passionate about solving problems with coding to create seamless experiences at scale.
+Passionate about solving problems with coding + design to create seamless experiences at scale.

 ##